Anything is possible.

 Why this matters

 If you’re just looking for an absolute yes or no answer, you’re missing important nuances.
-The devil is in the details, and the only way to make an informed decision is to understand more of the ramifications of some of those details that are lost when all you have is a yes/no expectation.
+The devil is in the details, and the only way to make an informed decision is to understand more of the ramifications of those details lost when all you have is a yes/no expectation.

-Depending on the details, you may realize it’s highly unlikely you’ve been hacked, and can take no further action.
-On the other hand, you may realize something that means you need to act, and act quickly, because, indeed, you probably are being hacked.
+Depending on the details, you may realize it’s highly unlikely you’ve been hacked, and need take no further action.
+On the other hand, you may realize you need to act and act quickly because indeed, you probably are being hacked.